WordPress/openverse/documentation/api/guides/quickstart.md

 ## Starting up

-1. Bring the ingestion server and API up, along with all of their dependent services.
+1. Start the API along with its dependencies:

    ```bash
    ov just api/up